Autoeroticism: In other animal species

 Autoerotic behavior has been observed in many species, both in the wild and in captivity.
 Individuals of some species, such as apes and dolphins, have been known to create tools for autoerotic purposes.

 Increase of autoeroticism during COVID-19 pandemic

-With the outbreak of COVID-19 pandemic and the subsequent worldwide lockdown starting in March 2020, there was an increase in autoerotic sexual practices of 40% according to a study done by International Journal of Impotence Research.
+Following the outbreak of the COVID-19 pandemic and the subsequent worldwide lockdown starting in March 2020, there was an increase in autoerotic sexual practices of 40% according to a study done by the International Journal of Impotence Research.